 Principal Residency Network (PRN)

-As a result of an agreement between JWU and the PRN, upon successful admission to the PRN and the JWU doctoral program, aspiring principals are able to earn credit toward the doctoral degree in Educational Leadership at JWU through successful completion of the PRN program.
+Upon successful admission to the PRN and the JWU doctoral program, aspiring principals are able to earn credit toward the doctoral degree in Educational Leadership at JWU through successful completion of the PRN program.

 To satisfy program requirements, each student must successfully

 - complete 60 credit hours (48 hours of coursework and 12 hours of dissertation work, which forms the basis for the dissertation);

 - maintain a cumulative grade point average of at least 3.25;

 - maintain continuous enrollment, even during dissertation work;

 - successfully complete the comprehensive assessment;

 - submit a dissertation proposal within 18 months of completion of coursework; and